“Doing what you love is the cornerstone of having abundance in your life.” -Wayne Dyer, American self-help author and

 I began my journey by working in a shoe store at the age of 16, then a hardware store at 17, followed by a law firm by 20.
 It was during my 5 year stretch there that I realized I was pretty good at writing while also attending college in order to get a degree in Psychology.
 Writing and having an interest in human behavior just so happens to be the only two consistent interests throughout my whole life.
 It was one of those clues that you can only see when looking back.

 A few years later I worked for a small business that was owned by a young woman.
 Working for her taught me that I too wanted to own my own business someday.
 Then I had 2 children and began writing short stories while working for and learning the ropes of yet another small business at night.
 After that job, I was certain that my own business was in the horizon.

 My path and a great offer led me to work for a large software company where I was happy and honored to be able to create my own newsletter in order to boost employee morale worldwide.
 It was during those 5 years that I started my own business on the side creating inspirational and motivational bookmarks and framed art.

 Eventually, I was able to quit the software job and work on my own business full time while my children were in school.
-Soon after, I had my 3rd child and began working nights taking care of the elderly so that I could spend my days dedicated to taking care of the baby.
+Soon after, I had my 3rd child and began working nights taking care of the elderly so that I could spend my days dedicated to my children.

 You see, each experience and job that I had, whether I enjoyed it or not, taught me something very valuable and each experience and job that you have throughout your life will do the same.